Regular patterns, substitudes, Feynman categories and operads: The hereditary condition and exactness

 In less formal terms, the hereditary condition says that every morphism $f$ of $M$ as on the right

 can be uniquely decomposed as a tensor product of morphisms $g_j$ as on the left, modulo some symmetry coherence isomorphisms in $M$.
 A useful slogan for this is: `many-to-many maps decompose uniquely as a tensor product of many-to-one maps'; which expresses the operadic nature of this condition.
 The hereditary condition has been discovered independently by various people in different guises.
-While Kaufmann and Ward got it from Markl~\cite{Markl:0601129} via Borisov and Manin~\cite{Borisov-Manin:0609748}, it is also equivalent to the (operad case of the) `operadicity' condition of Melli\`es and Tabareau~\cite[\S 3.2]{MelliesTabareau-TAlgTheoriesKan}. \end{blanko}

-The first subgoal (Lemma~\ref{lem:hered+bo=>exact}) is to see that if an identity-on-objects symmetric strict monoidal functor satisfies the hereditary condition then it is exact.
-To this end we invoke a classical criterion for exactness in terms of a category of factorisations, going back to Guitart himself~\cite{Guitart:1980} in some form, and analysed in more detail in \cite{Weber-Guitart}.
+While Kaufmann and Ward got it from Markl~\cite{Markl:0601129} via Borisov and Manin~\cite{Borisov-Manin:0609748}, it is also equivalent to the (operad case of the) `operadicity' condition of Melli\`es and Tabareau~\cite[\S 3.2]{MelliesTabareau-TAlgTheoriesKan}. \end{blanko} The main result of this section is \begin{prop} Let $\tau : \freesym C \to M$ be a symmetric colax monoidal functor. \begin{parenenumerate} \item If $\tau$ is exact then it satisfies the hereditary condition. \item If $\tau$ is essentially surjective, strong monoidal and satisfies the hereditary condition, then $\tau$ is exact. \end{parenenumerate} \end{prop} and its proof occupies the rest of this section.
+For (1), we shall first show that the sum-over-functions formula arises from the Day convolution product, and second that the hereditary maps are special cases of the components of a canonical $2$-cell associated to $\tau$.
+For (2), we shall invoke a classical criterion for exactness in terms of a category of factorisations, going back to Guitart himself~\cite{Guitart:1980} in some form, and analysed in more detail in \cite{Weber-Guitart}. \begin{blanko}{Sums over functions from convolution for free symmetric monoidal categories.} Our discussion begins by identifying how sums over functions, as in the domains of the hereditary condition maps $\hmap_{\tau,x,y}$, arise categorically.
+For a small category $C$ we define the functor